MI-AFP/tutorials/tutorials/03_branching.md

 "unknown"
 ```

 As you can see, it uses pattern matching as it was introduced in the previous lesson.
 Without any surprise it is then possible to use pattern matching for lists as well.
+When you need to match against multiple patterns, you can use tuple.

 ```haskell
 describeList :: [a] -> String